dominiksaul/HEIG-VD-CLD-Labo/Labo02/004_Create_Load_Balancer.md

     --profile $PROFILE
 // The required parameters, that are already by default like this, we didnt respecified in the command
 // In the output below we can see that theyre configured correctly
+// We didn't respecified parameters with correct default values such "Timeout" and "IP Adress Type"

 // Registers intances to target groups aws elbv2 register-targets \